Orbi home mesh wifi system: Pros, cons and tips

 The electricity usage will depend on the efficiency of the dryer.

-You can use the calculator from the ‘Electricity cost calculator’ to estimate how much electricity does a dryer use per day.
+You can use the calculator from the ‘Electricity cost calculator’ to estimate how much electricity a dryer use per day.

-Not everybody it is familiar with terms like Watts, Kilowatts or Kilowatt hours so if you would learn more about them, have a look to this YouTube video that we have prepared about this topic.
+Not everybody is familiar with terms like Watts, Kilowatts, or Kilowatt hours, so if you would learn more about them, look at this YouTube video we have prepared about this topic.

-Or you can have a look to this electricity measurement units calculators to get a better understanding of:
+Or you can have a look at this electricity measurement units calculators to get a better understanding of:

-> What is a Watt (W) and how to transform Watts into Kilowatts
+> What is a Watt (W), and how to transform Watts into Kilowatts

-> What is a Kilowatt (kW) and how to transform Kilowatts into Kilowatts hour
+> What is a Kilowatt (kW), and how to transform Kilowatts into Kilowatts hour

-> What is a Kilowatt hour (kWh) and how to transform Kilowatts hours to other units
+> What is a Kilowatt hour (kWh), and how to transform Kilowatts hours into other units

-> What are Power (P), Voltage (V) and Current (I)
+> What are Power (P), Voltage (V), and Current (I)

-Energy conservation can be defined as the decision and the act of using less energy
+Energy conservation can be defined as the decision and the act of using less energy.

 Energy conservation both benefit you and the environment

-The act of saving and conserving electricity does benefit you because you will be paying less on your energy bills.
+The act of saving and conserving electricity does benefit you because you will be paying less for your energy bills.

-And it also does benefit the environment because conserving electricity prevents any unnecessary waste of natural resources.
+And it also benefits the environment because conserving electricity prevents unnecessary waste of natural resources.

-Now, at individual level it may not look worth to try to save a few watts here or there.
+At the individual level, it may not look worth trying to save a few watts here or there.

-Still, every little counts and if hundreds or thousands of us do save a little every time, it will make an important contribution towards conserving our natural resources.
+Still, every little one counts, and if hundreds or thousands of us save a little every time, it will make an important contribution towards conserving our natural resources.

 9000 households x 0,01 kWh per day x 365 days per year